GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

  [4 5 6]]
 ```

-This creates a NumPy array object based on the given value but has a disadvantage on creating the array with a huge size or deeper dimension.
+This creates a NumPy array object based on the given value but has a disadvantage on creating the array with a bigger size or deeper dimension.

-More NumPy methods exist that is used to create the array with better convenience:
+More NumPy methods exist that creates the array with better convenience:

 | NUMPY ARRAY             | DESCRIPTION                                                   |
 |-------------------------|---------------------------------------------------------------|